 Employers are expected to respond to any advice or notices issued by enforcing authorities rapidly and are required to do so within any timescales imposed by the enforcing authorities.
 The vast majority of employers are responsible and will join with the UK’s fight against COVID-19 by working with the government and their sector bodies to protect their workers and the public.
 However, inspectors are carrying out compliance checks nationwide to ensure that employers are taking the necessary steps.

-4. Key principles for safely reopening playgrounds and outdoor gyms
+4. Key principles for the safe usage of playgrounds and outdoor gyms during COVID-19

 Preparing a playground or outdoor gym for re-opening

 Owners and operators of playgrounds or outdoor gyms are reminded that in addition to preparations to ensure they are COVID-19 Secure, there will be general maintenance requirements.
 If a playground or outdoor gym has been closed, owners/operators must ensure playground and/or exercise equipment is safe to use and that risks from damaged or defective equipment are addressed before opening.